SweetKenneth/auth-starter-backend-CMPSBL/README.md

 **All that is "go build" in Go, more or less.**

-Go is about a single module system, build system, runtime, paradigm, compiles to a binary which can pack assets and even be 32 bits.
-Go is also usable on vim which is more snappy than VS Code, but the latter has more reliable visual debugger.
+Go is about a single build system, module system, runtime, paradigm.

+It compiles to binary which can pack assets and even be of 32 bits.

+Go is also snappy with vim, but there is no VS Code debugger there.